ppy/osu-stream/MAPPING.md

 Difficulties in osu!stream are called "streams," but to make this easier to understand they will be referenced as difficulties.

 Accessing both Easy and Expert difficulties are self-explanatory.
 Normal and Hard are both accessed through **Stream mode**.
-Stream mode initally the Normal difficulty, but "streaming up" is when the Hard difficulty is accessed.
-When those switches occur is up to the game or mapper to decide and is something  touched on later.
+Stream mode initially loads the Normal difficulty, but "streaming up" is when the Hard difficulty is loaded.
+When those switches occur is made by the game or up to the mapper to decide and is something touched on later.

 Your map can have a .mp3 or .m4a audio file, but **must** be named "audio".

 osu!stream maps also require an extra metadata file to specify things in the song info section.

 ### Regarding Difficulty Names